 which is the test that exercises the Rust puppet.

 inspect_validator_rust_puppet, which is included in the binaries of the

 Validator's Build.gn file

-validator, which is referred to in the
+is included in the

-tests of the
+deps of the

 inspect_validator_test_rust in the